sc0ttkclark/wordpress-fields-api/docs/research/core/settings-api.md

 The Settings API has been around since the end of 2008 and is a core API within WordPress itself.

-The Settings API itself is mostly data structure related and still requires a lot of HTML markup to be written by the developer to piece together the implementation of a custom settings page.
+The Settings API itself is mostly data structure and still requires a lot of HTML markup to be written by the developer to piece together the implementation of a custom settings page.

 Function calls are used everywhere in the Settings API for registering settings and outputting them.